Ramon-ggf/ThermoHumanTest/client/README.md

 Remember that you need to log in if you want to access the content.To do so, if you already have an account you can directly log in through Auth0:

+## Log in with Auth0

 ![alt text](https://github.com/Ramon-ggf/ThermoHumanTest/blob/main/client/Log%20In%20auth0.PNG "Login with auth0")

 Just fill the fields with your credentials.
+Once you have logged in, you will be automatically redirected to the site default page.

-If not, you will need to sign up.
+If you don't have an account yet, you will need to sign up.

+## Sign up with Auth0

 ![alt text](https://github.com/Ramon-ggf/ThermoHumanTest/blob/main/client/Sign%20up%20auth0.PNG "Sign up with auth0")

+You just need to fill the required fields as for the Log in process.
+Once you have signed up, you will be automatically redirected to the site default page.

 ## Pages in this site